Edith Cowan University is committed to making our webpages meet accepted web accessibility standards.

 We have a commitment to providing accessible web content on the main ECU website that complies with the W3C Web Accessibility Guidelines 2.0 AA (Priority 2).
 Our webpages have been constructed in accordance with these guidelines, making them accessible to a variety of people, including those using assisted technology.

-The following additional features are present on all pages, although they may not be immediately obvious if you aren't specifically looking for them.
+The following additional features are present on all pages within our corporate website, although they may not be immediately obvious if you aren't specifically looking for them.

 The following 'skip links' are present within our webpage templates